roman-milk/roman-milk.github.io/april-fools-dare.md

+===

- ****** April Fools Dare ****** bygeronimo_appleby© I touched the girl for the first time, laying a hand on her back while guiding the blunt cock-end to her body.
+I touched the girl for the first time, laying a hand on her back while guiding the blunt cock-end to her body.
 My throat worked and I swallowed heavily when my erection nudged her, Zoe's labia distorting.

  A pause and a thrust and I heard her gasp.